AdobeDocs/campaign-standard-learn.en/help/acs/getting-started/getting-started-with-the-ui.md

 ---
-title: Getting Started with the UI
+title: Get Started with the UI
 description: This video gives you an overview over the Adobe Campaign Standard user interface and the key features and core functionality.
 feature: User Interface
 topics: